photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 # Setup Using Docker Compose

 Before you start, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
-It is available for Mac, Linux and Windows.
+It is available for Mac, Linux, and Windows.
-We plan to provide downloadable installation packages for future releases.

 ### Step 1: Configure ###